 More Rigorous Interventions.
 Describe the more rigorous interventions required for schools identified for comprehensive support and improvement that fail to meet the State’s exit criteria within a State-determined number of years consistent with section 1111(d)(3)(A)(i)(I) of the ESEA.

-Aligning with current state intervention requirements outlined in the Texas Education Code, schools that fail to exit comprehensive status within two years will be subject to more rigorous interventions, including the development of a Campus Turnaround Plan.
-A turnaround plan must focus the campus’ systemic approach to producing significant and sustainable gains in achievement.
-The development of this plan will include a systemic data and root cause analysis, followed by the development of a turnaround initiative that will focus on whole-school reform.
-Prior to submitting turnaround plans, districts must gather input and comments from parents and community members on their proposed turnaround initiative as required in TEC 39.107.
-Plans will be submitted to TEA for review, feedback, and Commissioner approval prior to implementation.
+Aligning with current state intervention requirements outlined in the Texas Education Code, schools that fail to meet comprehensive support and improvement exit criteria for two consecutive years are subject to more rigorous interventions, including but not limited to the development of a turnaround plan, engaging with a vetted improvement program and/or developing a plan to implement a school action.

-Campuses identified and listed as comprehensive status for five consecutive years will be subject to more rigorous interventions that include, but are not limited to, closure of the school; restarting the school in partnership with a charter school; converting the school to a charter school with an independent governing board, new leadership team, and redesigned school model; appointing a Conservator to oversee the school or LEA; or inserting a state-appointed Board of Managers to oversee the entire LEA.
+Campuses identified as comprehensive support and improvement that fail to meet exit criteria for five consecutive years are subject to more rigorous interventions that include, but are not limited to, closure of the school; restarting the school in partnership with a charter school; converting the school to a charter school with an independent governing board, new leadership team, and redesigned school model; appointing a Conservator to oversee the school or LEA; or inserting a state-appointed Board of Managers to oversee the entire LEA.

-csicsi

 Resource Allocation Review.
 Describe how the State will periodically review resource allocation to support school improvement in each LEA in the State serving a significant number or percentage of schools identified for comprehensive or targeted support and improvement.

 TEA will periodically review LEA resource allocations as it pertains to Title I, Part A, Title II, Part A, and 1003 school improvement funds in LEAs serving a significant number or percentage of schools identified for comprehensive and targeted support and improvement.
 TEA will focus on those LEAs with the highest percentages of comprehensive and targeted schools and consider development of methods to ensure all LEAs that meet this requirement are provided with relevant analytical supports.
 TEA will assist in a deeper resource allocation review that seeks to support LEAs in understanding how they allocate funds and develop plans for more equitably funding schools in need of improvement, most likely on a weight student funding basis.